lemcomm/MaFCDR/README.md

 All future development will be done as part of the [ReMaF](https://github.com/lemcomm/ReMaF) project, so this repository has been archived.
 The new project has better documentation as well as using new programming convetions.

-While the license doesn't forbid it, it's **strongly discouraged** to setup a separate game server, as it would split the player base and result in both servers failing to generate the dynamics needed to keep the game interesting to play.
-Instead, we'd encourage you to contribute your ideas and time to this project, which is the source code for the main Might & Fealty game, so we can make it a game that encompasses anything players want to do.

 Completeness
 ------------